OpenArabicPE/slides/template/OpenArabicPE-Slides-template.md

     + **validate** the transcription against the facsimiles
     - **improve** the transcription with the help of the "crowd"
     - make everything **citable** for scholars, **linkable** for machines
-    - share all data, metadata and tools with the broadest possible licence to facilitate access and re-use
+    - share all data, metadata and tools with the broadest possible licences to facilitate access and re-use
 3. principles
     - re-purpose **available** and **established** tools, technologies, and material
     - preference for **open** and **simple** formats and tools